Developmental editor, copy editor, & writer with a background in criminal law and academics.

 This work is at the manuscript level.
 It involves editing a document, book, scientific paper, or dissertation for structure, organization, and planning.
-Sometimes there is a lot of good writing but it makes the main ideas harder to identify.
+Perhaps there are events in one chapter that should occur earlier or later in the work (or in a different book).
 Sometimes the pacing needs to be changed.
-Or a major character or critical ideas surface too late in the manuscript.
+Perhaps it takes too long to get from point A to point B, or you take the reader the long way around and they get lost.
 The developmental editor makes suggestions to the author about how to improve the work.

 This involves inspecting a document for grammar, usage, and mechanics.
 Other things I check for include the following: Is the document written formally in parts and more colloquially in other parts?
 Do the footnotes or endnotes numbers appear in the right place in the right order in the right sequence?
 Are the illustrations labelled properly?
 Do you spell a word one way in portions of the manuscript and a different way in others?
 Is your bibliography complete?
 Is the document clearly worded?
 This is not an exhaustive list; but it is safe to say that a copy edit will enhance the clarity, effectiveness, accuracy, and readability of your document.

 How realistic is that fight scene?
 Can you get DNA off of the piece of evidence your main character finds?
 You’ve written your story, but you need a skilled, professional researcher to help with your facts.

 “Guarding the Gates: Expert Witness Testimony after Daubert.”
 Ed.
 Kitaeff, J. Malingering, Lies and Junk Science in the Courtroom.
 Cambria Press (2007).